June Lake, California, USA

 - Statistics / Weather / Helpful Links

 Looking for June Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 With Yosemite to the west, Kings Canyon to the south, Lake Tahoe to the north and Nevada to the east, there is no place to vacation like June Lake.
 Located in California’s Eastern Sierra Nevada Mountains, June Lake borders the unincorporated resort community of June Lake Village.
 The village and four lakes are found along June Lake Loop.
 The loop is actually California State Route 158 which leaves U.S. Highway 395, loops 16 miles around a canyon and returns to Highway 395.
 Within the 16 miles you will find endless winter and summer activities.
 If you enjoy skiing, snowshoeing, snowmobiling, ice climbing, fishing, camping, hiking, boating, bicycling or birdwatching, June Lake Loop is waiting for you.